PostgreSQL Loop

 Postgresql loop over array

-In the above output, it shows all the data or value of the array named array_int after iterating over it.
+The above output shows all the data or values of the array named array_int after iterating over it.

-In Postgresql, the loop can be used to insert data into the table, suppose we want to insert some kind of data, again and again, then we can use the loop.
+In PostgreSQL, the loop can be used to insert data into the table.
+Suppose we want to insert data repeatedly, then we can use a loop.

 CREATE TABLE dummy(id int);

-The above code will create a new table named dummy with one column named id.
+The above code will create a new table named ‘dummy’ with one column called ‘id’.

-Now, will insert the 10 ids from 1 to 10 in that table using the loop.
+Now, will insert the 10 IDs from 1 to 10 in that table using a loop.

 DO $$